derekbaah/mdb-app/README.md

 git clone (https://github.com/derekbaah/mdb-app)
 cd your-tmdb-app

-2. Install dependencies

-bundle install

-3. Set up the database

-rails db:create
-rails db:migrate

-4. Get your TMDB API key
+2. Get your TMDB API key

 Sign up for a free account on the TMDB website (https://www.themoviedb.org/?language=en-US) Once you have an account, request an API key from the API settings page

-5. Set your TMDB API key
+3. Set your TMDB API key

-6. Start the Rails server
-rails server
+Using dotenv-rails gem to manage environment variables in this app.
+Create a .env file in the root folder and set your API key from TMDB.

+TMDB_API_KEY='YOUR API KEY'

+4. Build and Run Docker Containers

+docker-compose build
+docker-compose up

 # USAGE